Smat-ctrl/Cursor-Shake/README.md

 Before running the script, make sure you have the following installed:
 - [PyCharm](https://www.jetbrains.com/community/education/#students) (School Account)
 - Python (comes pre-installed with PyCharm)
+- GOAL: To move the mouse while the computer is unattended

 ## Installation